 Day 5 – Relax and back to Salt Lake City

 Our friends stayed at this glamping lodge “Yellowstone under Canvas“.
-So on our last day, we spent all morning exploring the beautiful grounds of the property, before heading back to Salt Lake City to catch our flight back home.
+Our last day, we decided to take it slow since we had a long drive back.
+We spent our morning exploring the beautiful grounds of this property, before heading back to Salt Lake City to catch our flight back home.
 I highly recommend anyone who visits Yellowstone to spend at least one night in their beautiful one-of-a-kind luxury tents in a very special place.